-- Use of quantitative measures such as carbon emissions data, diversity data, ratings agency scores (such as MSCI, ISS, Sustainalytics and GRESB) and the targets associated with long term incentivisation of the executive management team all factor in the Investment Manager's view of the sustainability of the company in question. - Qualitatively the Investment Manager's takes a view on how the company measures against peers and the markets they operate in.
-The Investment Manager continually monitor progress against the KPI's it has set and will engage with the companies on their ambitions and progress before making the final decision on the sustainable rank it assigns.
+- Use of quantitative measures such as carbon emissions data, diversity data, ratings agency scores (such as MSCI, ISS, Sustainalytics and GRESB) and the targets associated with long term incentivisation of the executive management team all factor in the Investment Manager's view of the sustainability of the company in question.

+- Qualitatively the Investment Manager takes a view on how the company measures against peers and the markets in which they operate.
+The Investment Manager regularly monitors progress against the Key Performance Indicators (KPIs) it has set and will engage with the companies on their ambitions and progress before making the final decision on the sustainable rank it assigns to a company.